stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/submitting.md

 Slurm supports a variety of job submission techniques.
 By accurately requesting the resources you need, you’ll be able to get your work done.

+!!! tip "Wait times in queue"

+    As a quick rule of thumb, it's important to keep in mind that the more resources your job requests (CPUs, GPUs, memory, nodes, and time), the longer it may have to wait in queue before it could start.

+    In other words:
+    accurately requesting resources to match your job's needs will minimize your wait times.

 ## How to submit a job

 A job consists in two parts: resource requests and job steps.

-: **Resource requests** describe the amount of computing resource (CPUs, GPUs, memory, expected run time, etc.) that the job will need to successfully execute.
+: **Resource requests** describe the amount of computing resource (CPUs, GPUs, memory, expected run time, etc.) that the job will need to successfully run.

 : **Job steps** describe tasks that must be executed.

-!!! tip "Wait times in queue"

-    As a quick rule of thumb, it's important to keep in mind that the more resources your job requests (CPUs, GPUs, memory, nodes, and time), the longer it may have to wait in queue before it could start.

-### Write a batch script
+### Batch scripts

 The typical way of creating a job is to write a job submission script.
 A submission script is a shell script (e.g. a Bash script) whose first comments,